Learning to Order for Inventory Systems with Lost Sales and Uncertain Supplies: Numerical Experiments

 \subsection{Random Capacity Model}

 In this section, we consider the random capacity model where $s(q,Z)=\min\{q, Z\}$.
-In \Cref{fig:01}, we study how the critical ratio of the model would influence the performance of \Cref{alg}.
-We let $Z$ follow a uniform distribution over $[5, 15]$.
+In \Cref{fig:01}, we study how the critical ratio of the model would influence the performance of \Cref{alg}. \blue{The model parameters of the experiment are given as follows.
+Note that the distribution of $Z$ and the demand distribution is unknown to \Cref{alg}, however, it is assumed to be given for the optimal constant order policy and the optimal policy.} We let $Z$ follow a uniform distribution over $[5, 15]$.
 We also set the demand distribution to be a normal distribution with mean $10$ and variance $4$, truncated on $0$.
 We set the lead time $L=10$ and fix the holding cost $h=5$.
 We vary the value of $b$ to study the performance of \Cref{alg} under different critical ratio, which is defined as $b/(h+b)$.
 To be more concrete, we set $b=28.33$, $20$ and $15$ such that the critical ratio would equal to $0.85$, $0.8$ and $0.75$.
-As we can see, for all critical ratios, the average regret would decrease with $T$ and finally converge to within $5\%$ when $T=1000$.
-Moreover, the regret would decrease with critical ratio.
-Indeed, one main source of regret comes from the first multiple epochs where we would order a large quantity.
-However, when the critical ratio increase as the lost-sale penalty cost $b$ increases, the optimal constant order would be larger, which would result in a smaller regret incurred during the first multiple epochs.
-Therefore, we see the regret would decrease with the critical ratio.
+As we can see, for all critical ratios, the average regret decreases with $T$ and finally converge to within $10\%$ when $T=1000$. \blue{Moreover, the regret increases with critical ratio.
+Indeed, by noting \eqref{eqn:activesetevolve}, a larger $b$ results in a larger active set $\mathcal{A}_n$ for each epoch $n$.
+This implies that the elimination of the non-optimal elements in the active set in our algorithm becomes slower when $b$ is large, which leads to a larger regret.
+Therefore, we see the regret increases with the critical ratio.}

 In \Cref{fig:02}, we study how the variance of the supply parameter $Z$ would influence the performance of \Cref{alg}.
 We remain the same setting by letting $s(q,Z)=\min\{q, Z\}$, where $Z$ follows a uniform distribution over $[10-a, 10+a]$, with $a$ being set to $2$, $3$ and $4$.
 Again, we set the demand distribution to be a normal distribution with mean $10$ and variance $4$, truncated on $0$.
 We set the lead time $L=10$, the holding cost $h=5$ and the lost-sale penalty cost $b=5$.
-As we can see, the influence of the supply variance on the regret is negligible and for all instances, the relative regret would shrinkage to within $5\%$ as $T$ grows to $1000$.
+As we can see, \blue{the regret decreases with the supply variance.
+From our numerical observation, we find out one main source of regret comes from the first multiple epochs where we order a large quantity.
+However, when the supply variance increases, we observe that the optimal constant order quantity also increases, which actually make it easier for our algorithm to approximate the optimal constant order quantity since our algorithm always starts from the largest possible order quantity and gradually shrinks to the optimal one.
+Therefore, a larger supply variance results in a smaller regret incurred during the first multiple epochs, and as a result, a smaller regret during the entire horizon.}